 The Focal One® HIFU Robotic System uses high-performance imaging, and HIFU technology allows the Urologist to precisely target the prostate with submillimetric accuracy while sparing healthy surrounding tissue and preserving patients’ quality of life.

-HIFU technology ablates prostate tissue by focusing high-intensity ultrasound waves on the affected area, causing localized heating that destroys the cells in the gland without damaging the healthy surrounding tissue.
-Focused ultrasound works in the same way as rays of sunlight that pass through a magnifying glass and are concentrated at a single point, equally causing a significant temperature rise around the focal point.
+HIFU stands for High Intensity Focused Ultrasound.
+HIFU is a non-invasive way to target prostate tissue.
+This technology ablates prostate tissue by focusing high-intensity ultrasound waves on the affected area, causing localized heating that destroys the cells in the gland leaving the surrounding healthy tissue unharmed.
+Focused ultrasound works similarly to how a magnifying glass concentrates sunlight at a single point, generating heat without affecting the surrounding area.

 The whole prostate is scanned by the transrectal ultrasound imaging probe and displayed on the Focal One screen as a three-dimensional reconstruction of the area to be ablated.